brunorijsman/openssl-qkd/README.md

 In this report I describe how we achieved the goals set forth by the OpenSSL integration challenge.

-The report consists of multiple parts:
+The report consists of multiple parts (if you are already familiar with classical cryptography and quantum cryptography you probably want to skip ahead to part 4 which describes the actual implementation):

  * Part 1: [**Security in the classical Internet**](doc/security-in-the-classical-internet.md):